 It might seem too early to be thinking about what sort of care you may need in the future.
 But believe us, it’s not.
-A bit of assistance at home or the care that comes with moving into a residential facility or village can go a long way to maintaining the lifestyle you see in your future.
+A bit of assistance at home or the care that comes with moving into a residential aged care facility or village can go a long way to maintaining the lifestyle you see in your future.

 Taking the bull by the horns and starting to plan what you want for your future is the best way to set yourself up to get there.
 These can seem like big decisions – especially when you think about all the financial considerations – and that’s exactly why you should start grappling with them now.